zdg2102/Kickstopper/README.md

 ### Other Features

 * OAuth login with Facebook
+* Display logic of values like project pledge totals handled by Decorators via Draper gem
 * Pages that require login redirect user to the login screen, and then back to their original target page upon completion

 ## Planned/To-Dos